 Dev

-The first is the development option.
+The first Open edX Installation option is the development option.
 It has a lot of tools useful for troubleshooting and debugging Open edX.
 It is addressed to developers, and definitely not appropriate for any production setup.
 You would need the development installation only if you are planning to make changes to the platform or developing code on top of it.
 I wouldn’t recommend it unless you are an experienced developer.
 It is installed using the tutor dev launch command.
 You can install Open edX on Ubuntu 20.04 or higher in a local computer, or on MacOS.

 Local

-The local option is the simplest way to have a functional Open edX installation.
-It can run in your local computer or in the cloud in a virtual machine.
-You can install Open edX on Ubuntu 20.04 or higher.
-If you plan to put a local installation in production, it is a good practice have your MySQL and MongoDB databases in separate servers.
 Local installations are monolithic, it means that everything runs in the same server.
 If it starts receiving many users it can run out of resources and experience performance or even availability issues.
 Local installation is difficult to escalate, so it is not recommended if your site is critical for your business or is likely to grow.
 It is installed using tutor local launch

 Kubernetes

+The third Open edX Installation option uses Kubernetes.
 Kubernetes is an infrastructure technology that allows systems to distribute its workloads into multiple computers.
 It can automatically escalate up or down depending on resource usage, and detects if any component is failing and will try to recreate it somewhere else.

 Open edX can be installed using the tutor k8s commands.
 This is definitely the right option to install Open edX in the cloud if the platform is critical for your business, no matter the size.
 When the usage diminishes (as during the night or in vacations), the resources will be automatically reduced to the minimum, to keep infrastructure costs low.
 When usage grows, additional resources are automatically provisioned to satisfy the increasing needs.
 Kubernetes allows Open edX to be installed in a high availability configuration, making it highly reliable, scalable and robust.